PROPERTY IN BULGARIA - F.A.Q.

 - How and when do I pay for a property in cash and via a bank transfer?

-NOTE: as from 1.07.2011 the cash payments for properties are limited to 10,000 BGN.
-This means that if the price of a property exceeds 10,000 BGN the payment can be made only via a bank transfer.
+The cash payments for properties are limited to 10,000 BGN (around 5,000 Euros).
+This means that if the price of a property exceeds 10,000 BGN, the payment can be made only via a bank transfer.
 This is also valid for partial payments of the property price.
 For example a deposit of less than 10,000 BGN must also be paid via bank transfer and these payments are certified before a notary public on the day of the conclusion of the deal with bank statements for the paid sums under the deal.

 - What happens when I buy a property that has a mortgage?